kwyse/fyp-latex-template/README.md

     biber ./main

-Therefore, to a correctly formatted document, run the commands as so (particularly before you submit!):
+Therefore, to get a correctly formatted document, run the commands as so (particularly before you submit!):

     pdflatex -shell-escape ./main.tex